 - The bass is not that aggressive.

 The 80s was an interesting time for music and musical equipment as well.
 This came out of the rapid expansion of the industry in the 70s that led to the introduction of legendary receivers like the Pioneer SX-750 and most on this list.
-At the time, brands like Onkyo, Sony ES, Yamaha and Pioneer Elite were producing quality equipment.
+At the time, brands like Onkyo, Sony ES, Yamaha, and Pioneer Elite produced quality equipment.